jphong125/stellaapic/Writerside/topics/Startgame.md

 After requesting "Start Game" with individually notified API URL, API servers will respond accordingly.

-Redirect a user to received game session URL to entering to Stella system.
+Redirect a user to received game session URL to entering to Kyren system.

 ## Request